Workers Comp Statistical Significance Better Known As The Benchmark

 A simple yet powerful formula for forecasting and examining the relationships between two or more variables.

-The red line represents a linear trend amongst data plots.
+The red line represents a linear trend among data plots.
 Let us leave the regression discussion with the graph.

 Coefficient of Correlation and Determination